-With 50,000 species cataloged, Brazil is recognized as the country with largest biodiversity in the world, followed by China, Indonesia, Mexico and South Africa.
-Brazil, according to recent scientific publications, is the country with the richest flora in the world, with 46,097 species of plants, fungi and algae described, of which 43% are endemic.
+Brazil is recognized as the country with largest biodiversity in the world, followed by China, Indonesia, Mexico and South Africa.
+Brazil, according to recent scientific publications, is the country with the richest flora in the world, with 46,100 species of plants, fungi and algae described, 43% of them being endemic.
 This number increases every year since many Brazil biodiversity is still unknown.
 In fact it is estimated that 20,000 species have not been described yet.
 Botanists describe about 250 new species of plants every year in Brazil.
 So if you are taxonomist willing to contribute, there’s people lacking in Brazil!

 The Amazon basin area is the world’s largest forest and the most biodiverse biome in Brazil.
 It occupies almost 50% of the country and is seriously threatened due to the deforestation caused by logging industries and soybean crops.
 Currently it is estimated that 16% of the amazon rainforest is under anthropic pressure.

 The origin of the Amazon diversity remains a mystery.
 Recent scientific studies explain that the rise of the Andes, which began at least 34 million years ago originated this biological richness.
 The Andes were formed by the collapse of the American tectonic plate under the Pacific oceanic plate.
 This geological process changed the wind regime in the area, affecting the rainfall patterns in the eastern side of the Andes.
 This also changed the Amazon River direction that before flew into the Pacific Ocean but due to this gemountain range rise was redirected to the Atlantic ocean.